SFDO-Community-Sprints/npc-best-practices/docs/stakeholder-management/stakeholder-management-prerequisites.md

 1. Create all household members as Person Accounts.
-2. Create a Business Account that represents the household (i.e. John Smith Household).
+2. Navigate to the Party Relationship Group Tab, and Click “New Group”.
+Add the related Person Accounts as members of the group then click Next.
-3. Navigate to the Party Relationship Group Tab, and Click “New Group” > Add the related Person Accounts as members of the group > Click Next > .
+3. Optional: Follow the next page of the wizard to complete the creation of Contact-Contact Relationships between each of the members of the household.

-4. Optional: Follow the next page of the wizard to complete the creation of Contact-Contact Relationships between each of the members of the household.
+The New Group wizard will create the Business Account for the household as well as the Account Contact Relationships to relate each person you added to that household account.

 Considerations